underscoreio/underscoreio/src/html/_drafts/online-training.md

 The second insight came when we started thinking about how to structure online courses.
 We are big believers in reading the literature.
-People far more intelligent than us spent a long time on the problem of teaching programming.
+People far more intelligent than us have spent a long time on the problem of teaching programming.
 Essential Scala draws its structure from [How to Design Programs](http://htdp.org/), whose authors have received multiple awards for teaching.
 When we did research on course structure we discovered the idea of [studio style teaching](http://slice.cs.uiuc.edu/pubs/Studio-SIGCSE2006.pdf).
 In a studio style course students work on a project over a number of weeks.
-Critically, they regularly discuss their code and incorporate feedback into their ongoing development.
+Critically, they regularly discuss their code and incorporate feedback into its ongoing development.
 The ideas and goals of studio style teaching resonated strongly with us and we realised that we could deliver this online.